Exira Lions and Elderbridge Congregate Meals

-With our continual agreement with Elderbridge Congregate Meal Program through the Good Neighbor Group in Exira, this program is set to move forward in new ways.
-With the hire of Katie Wheeler as the new site manager, with Pastor Glen and the Board meeting with the Exira Lions, it is hoped we can begin a larger program together.
-As of now, senior citizens and others are coming in as usual at 9:00 to socialize over coffee and treats, stay to play cards and then possibly partake in the meal.
-In visiting with Katie Wheeler, it is hoped we can expand to possibly put in a place to put puzzles together for senior citizens, to allow other games like scrabble, cribbage, and other ideas.
-This is on the ground floor of talking and moving forward with some of these ideas.
-We are looking for more volunteers to help come up with other activities for the elderly to do in the morning.
+EXIRA — With the continual agreement with Elderbridge Congregate Meal Program through the Good Neighbor Group in Exira, this program is set to move forward in new ways.
+With the hire of Katie Wheeler as the new site manager, with Pastor Glen and the Board meeting with the Exira Lions, it is hoped the group can begin a larger program together.
+As of now, senior citizens and others are coming in as usual at 9 a.m. to socialize over coffee and treats, stay to play cards and then possibly partake in the meal.

 - To view our latest e-Edition click the image on the left.